Draft guidance on China investment ban spurs tensions in Trump administration -sources

 The State Department and the Department of Defense (DOD) are pushing back against the content of a “frequently asked questions” release that the Treasury Department has prepared to spell out the fine print of the White House’s November order, which has stirred anxiety on Wall Street, the two people said.

-So far, the Pentagon has added 35 companies including oil giant CNOOC and China’s top chipmaker SMIC, to the blacklist, which was mandated by a 1999 law that DOD did not comply with until this year.
+So far, the Pentagon has added 35 companies, including oil giant CNOOC and China’s top chipmaker SMIC, to the blacklist, which was mandated by a 1999 law that the Defense Department did not comply with until this year.

 Index providers have already begun shedding some of the designated companies from their indexes.
 However, questions remain over whether subsidiaries of the blacklisted companies will also be subject to the restrictions.